 If you are to use this type of tent heater, it’s best to hang it up at the center of your tent.

 This tent heater might seem like the best option for camping.
-They require no electricity, no gas, and best of all, don’t give off carbon monoxide.
+They do not require no electricity and gas, and best of all, they don’t give off carbon monoxide.

-However, there is one small problem, tent heaters require a lot of power.
-And due to technology constraints, using a battery tent heater is inadequate to use for any reasonable length of time.
+However, there is one small problem – tent heaters require a lot of power.
+And due to technology constraints, using a battery tent heater is insufficient for use in long camping trips.

 It’s an old-school type of a camping tent heater, and though it had worked great before, its major drawback is the ventilation.

-If you want to use one though, perhaps giving it proper ventilation, where fumes could escape, should be planned.
+If you want to use one though, you must provide proper ventilation where fumes could escape

-Propane is a light fuel and may come in individual canisters or large tanks even.
+Propane is a light fuel and may come in individual canisters or large tanks.
 They can also be refilled.
 Most propane fuel is used in portable tent heaters.
-Here are some propane tent heaters you might want to check out when choosing:
+Here are some propane tent heaters you might want to check out:

 Mr. Heater Buddy is a portable tent heater.
-Its heat settings come up to 4,000 BTU and 9,000 BTU per hour, which is higher than the average expected output for a well heating tent heater.
-It can even heat spaces to 225 square feet, which is bigger than just a campsite.
+Its heat settings can range from 4,000 Btu to 9,000 Btu per hour, which is higher than the expected average output for a good heating tent heater.
+It can even heat spaces of to 225 square feet, which is bigger than a campsite.

-For this tent heater, it can heat up to 3,100 BTU and shares a similar build with Texsport, but slightly heavier than the previous propane tent heater.
+This tent heater can produce a heat of up to 3,100 Btu and shares a similar build with Texsport, but slightly heavier.
 This makes it a perfect camping tent heater for small areas.

 Butane is one of the fuels used in gas heaters and is similar to propane.
 It is denser than propane and, unfortunately for butane fuels, its canisters are disposable and cannot be refilled.
 However, here is a noteworthy butane tent heater you might want to check out:

-Camplux portable butane heater has a heating capability of 4,400 BTU an hour, which can reach its full heating capacity in a short time of five seconds.
-Just one can of the butane fuel can make this tent heater to heat your space for up to five hours.
+Camplux portable butane heater has a heating capability of 4,400 Btu an hour, and it can reach its full heating capacity in as fast as five seconds.
+With just a can of butane, this tent heater can heat your space for up to five hours.

 This electric tent heater is deemed to be the most adjustable tent heater!
-It is equipped with about eleven different temperature settings with just a turn of its dial.
+It is equipped with 11 different temperature settings that can be adjusted with just a turn of its dial.
 It even has a fan option, so if it’s too hot, you can also use this to keep you cool.
-You also can’t get burned when touching it as it does come with a cool-touch exterior.
+You can’t get burned when touching it because it has a cool-touch exterior.

-So if you are to choose this portable tent heater, you might want to make sure the campsite has some electricity supply you can hook it up with.
+If you choose this portable tent heater, you have to make sure that the campsite has an electricity supply you can hook it up with.

-This electricity might be small, but it works excellently for small and medium-sized tents.
-Though compared to Lasko, this space tent heater does come with three temperature settings, and a safety precaution against overheating, and tip-over protection.
+This electric tent heater might be small, but it is highly suitable for small and medium-sized tents.
+However, compared to Lasko, this space tent heater only have three temperature settings, a safety precaution against overheating, and tip-over protection.

-You can’t go off the grid camping with this buddy as you’ll be needing around at least three deep cycle batteries, and an inverter to convert the DC into usable AC power.
+You can’t go off-the-grid camping with this buddy because you’ll need at least three deep cycle batteries and an inverter to convert the DC into usable AC power.

-There are other ways to heat your tent without gases or electricity.
-All you need is the heat and some good planning.
+There are other ways to heat your tent without gas or electricity.
+All you need is heat and some good planning.

-Here are also some tips to keep the warmth inside your tent, long after you have shut down your tent heater.
+Here are some tips to keep the warmth inside your tent, even after shutting down your tent heater.

 But aside from insulation, you can also use old-schooled tent heating ideas other than wood-burning stoves.

-Water is essential when we go camping.
-If you’re expecting cold temperatures around the place you want to camp in, make sure you pack extra water bottles.
+Water is essential for camping.
+If you’re expecting cold temperatures, make sure to pack extra water bottles.
 Here are the steps:

-Did you ever wonder how prehistoric cavemen keep themselves warm on cold nights?
-Well, one of the ways they did so is with heated rocks.
+Have you ever wondered how prehistoric cavemen keep themselves warm during cold nights?
+Well, one way is to use heated rocks.
 Here’s what you should do:

-This works best for large tents, and basically, it’s just building your tent on top of your campfire remnants.
+This works best for large tents; you can do this by building your tent on top of the remnants of a campfire.

 You might have noticed that despite dousing the fire out of your campfire, there is still some residual heat.
-This is the heat you will use to become your tent heater.
+This is the heat you will use to warm up your tent.
 The downside is you will have to set up your tent much later than usual.
-And doing so under the cover of the night could be a little difficult.
+Doing so under the cover of the night could be a little difficult.

-And there you have it!
-Tent heaters come in many shapes, sizes, and fuels even.
-It can be used in almost any type of camping but is especially important if you plan to camp during the winter season.
+There you have it!
+Tent heaters come in many shapes, sizes, and fuels.
+It can be used in almost any type of camping, especially if you plan to camp during the winter season.

-Despite its many benefits, you may encounter a few risks when using these tent heaters for two main reasons: (1) inadequate tent heaters, and (2) unattended tent heaters.
-If you don’t choose your tent heater properly, you tend to suffer the consequences.
+Despite its many benefits, there are a few hazards when using these tent heaters for two main reasons: inadequate tent heaters and unattended tent heaters.
+If you don’t choose your tent heater properly, you increase the risk of hazardous events.

-But modern technology and some old-school tricks offer safe ways to mitigate these risks.
-Furthermore, each type of tent heater has some of the best safety options you can look into.
-Just remember not to cut costs when considering to buy one because, although it’s important to save money, your safety is even more crucial.
+Fortunately, modern technology and some old-school tricks offer safe ways to mitigate these risks.
+Furthermore, each type of tent heater has some of the best safety options.
+Just remember not to cut costs; although it’s important to save money, your safety is more important.